Wait, when did Marge get a waist? And cleavage

 - One scene in the 1962 comedy It Happened In Athens features Eleni Costa stripping down to her underwear, revealing an impressively tight corset.
 It is in that state of undress that she first meets and tries do seduce a young man, Spiridon Loues, whom she finds taking a shower in her bathroom.

 - Lina Cavalieri fights a sword duel while stripped down to her camisole and corset (with a pair of tight pants and cavalier-style boots) in one scene in La Donna Piu' Bella Del Mondo ("Beautiful But Dangerous"), and is clearly tightly corseted in several other scenes under her Gorgeous Period Dress.

 - In Star Wars Episode II: Attack of the Clones Padme Amidala wears a black dress with a mermaid skirt, leather corset, and feather shawl in the fireside scene.
-In the scene Anakin tries to convince Padme to have a relationship with him.
-She unconsciously had chosen a dress that reveals her true feelings for the Jedi.

 - The protagonist of John Varley's Steel Beach adopts corsets when she moves into a Victorian-era historical reenactment community (even though period underwear is not required) on the theory that anything worth doing is worth doing right.
 She freely admits the titillation factor played a significant role in her decision.

 - In Gone with the Wind, Scarlett's corset wearing skills are such that she has the smallest waist in the region, which is cited as one of the main reasons for her appeal.
 Later on (between and after pregnancies) she absolutely refuses to let go of that waist and demands her servants to lace her up as before.